Now You See Me (franchise): Now You See Me 4

-By April 2020, Eric Warren Singer had been hired to do a rewrite of the most recent draft of the script.
-In September 2022, Ruben Fleischer joined the production as director, replacing Chu; while Seth Grahame-Smith was hired by the filmmaker and wrote a new draft of the script.
-The project will be a joint-venture production between Secret Hideout Productions and Lionsgate Films, with Lions Gate Entertainment distributing.
+In April 2025, a fourth installment was confirmed to be in development with Ruben Fleischer returning to direct.

 Potential spin-off

-In July 2016, it was announced that a spin-off movie, starring Jay Chou was in development.
+In July 2016, it was announced that a spin-off film, starring Jay Chou was in development.
 The actor will reprise his role from Now You See Me 2, and with the film stated to feature a cast that is primarily Chinese.
-The project will be a joint-venture production between the U.S. and China, with Lionsgate Films and Leomus Pictures producing the movie.
+The project will be a joint-venture production between the U.S. and China, with Lionsgate Films and Leomus Pictures producing the film.